Bree-009/A-Boxoffice-Analysis/README.md

 ## Data Understanding
 The data used in this project was obtained from: [Box Office Mojo](https://www.boxofficemojo.com/),  [IMDB](https://www.imdb.com/),  [Rotten Tomatoes](https://www.rottentomatoes.com/), [TMDB](https://www.themoviedb.org/) and  [The Numbers](https://www.the-numbers.com/).

 - The **Box Office Mojo Dataset** contains *5 columns and 3387 rows*.
 The columns are: 'title', 'studio', 'domestic_gross', 'foreign_gross', and 'year'.
-This Dataset is relevant as it shows which movies studios are making and the income they have earned from the movies.
+This Dataset is relevant as it shows which movies movie studios are making and the income they have earned from the movies.
 - The **IMDB Dataset** contains *9 tables* each with its own columns.
 The tables include 'movie_basics' which has information like run times and titles of movies and 'movie_ratings' which has average ratings and number of votes a movie got.
 - The **Rotten Tomatoes Dataset** contains *1560 rows and 12 columns*.
 The columns are: 'id', 'synopsis', 'rating', 'genre', 'director', 'writer','theater_date', 'dvd_date', 'currency', 'box_office', 'runtime', 'studio'.
 This dataset provides insight into movie genres, their ratings, the writers, and even air dates.
 - The **TMDB Dataset** contains *26517 rows and 10 columns*.
 The columns are:'genre_ids', 'id', 'original_language', 'original_title', 'popularity', 'release_date', 'title', 'vote_average', 'vote_count'.
 This dataset provides extra information about original languages, popularity, and titles for movies.
 - The Dataset from **The Numbers** contains *5782 rows and 6 columns*.
 The columns are: 'id', 'release_date', 'movie', 'production_budget', 'domestic_gross', and 'worldwide_gross'.
-This dataset is relevant as it shows movie, how much the budget for production was, and how much income they grossed worldwide.
+This dataset is relevant as it shows the movie, how much the budget for production was, and how much income the movie grossed worldwide.

   ## Methodology
-#### - Knowledge Discovery in Databases
-Knowledge Discovery in Databases involves; Selection, Preprocessing, Transformation, Data Mining, Evaluation, and Utilization; all of which were used to get data from the im.db dataset.
-The data was cleaned and transformed data for analysis.
-Data was then converted data into easily readable formats for analysis.

 #### - Data Wrangling
 Only a few of the rows, columns, and tables were relevant to the analysis.
 The unnecessary rows, columns, and tables were dropped in this step.

 #### - Exploratory Data Analysis
 EDA was used to Identify trends in the data and Uncover patterns related to the movies doing the best in the box office.

+#### - Knowledge Discovery in Databases
+Knowledge Discovery in Databases involves; Selection, Preprocessing, Transformation, Data Mining, Evaluation, and Utilization; all of which were used to get data from the im.db dataset.
+The data was cleaned and transformed data for analysis.
+Data was then converted data into easily readable formats for analysis.

   ## Conclusions

-- Majority of movies fall within the duration range of 80 to 150 minutes.
-This duration seems to strike an optimal balance, allowing for a comprehensive narrative while maintaining audience engagement throughout the film.
+- The majority of movies fall within the duration range of 80 to 150 minutes.
+This duration seems to strike an optimal balance, allowing for a comprehensive narrative while maintaining the audience's engagement throughout the film.

-- A higher production budget doesn't inherently guarantee a higher gross income, nor does a lower budget guarantee a lower gross income.
+- A higher production budget doesn't guarantee a higher gross income, nor does a lower budget guarantee a lower gross income.

 - Movies rated as NR and R tend to occur most frequently, suggesting a notable presence of films falling within these rating categories.